-Temporary lodging occurs as a last resort when ODHS employees stay overnight with a child in a hotel, motel, or inn, (or under rare circumstances a temporary rental home), and nonplacement occurs, and, in accordance with the related Final Settlement Agreement, when ODHS employees stay overnight with a child in an ODHS office or visitation center.
+Temporary lodging and temporary lodging prevention, hereafter referred to as temporary lodging, occurs as a last resort when ODHS employees provide direct supervision of stay overnight with a child and/or young adult in a hotel, motel, er inn, temporary rental home, resource home, short-term placement or (or under rare circumstances a temporary rental home), and nonplacement occurs, and, in accordance with the related Final Settlement Agreement, when ODHS employees stay overnight with a child in an ODHS office or visitation center.

-- 1. A sub-committee of the Labor Management Committee will continue to review statewide ODHS protocol and training on employee rights and responsibilities when employees provide ODHS supervised temporary lodging or nonplacements.
+A sub-committee of the Labor Management Committee will continue to review statewide ODHS protocol and training on employee rights and responsibilities when employees provide ODHS supervised temporary lodging or nonplacements.
 This Committee shall be composed of three (3) Union and three (3) Agency representatives.
-The Committee will convene during regular business hours, and Committee members' paid status will be in accordance with Article 106, Section 4.
+The Committee will convene during regular business hours, and Committee.

+members' paid status will be in accordance with Article 106, Section 4.
 The time, date, duration, frequency and location of the meetings shall be determined by the Committee.
-The protocol and training will address topics such as medications, meals, breaks, supplies, equipment, blood-borne pathogens and other hazardous materials, emergency situations, on-call support, communication with outside parties, liability, support hotline, how assignments are made, volunteer pools, best practices, etc. This Agreement does not apply when employees stay overnight with a child due to being in travel status for purposes of placement or visitation, or medical quarantine. - 2.
-No ODHS employee will be assigned to temporary lodging without an ODHS approved second (2nd) person on-site. - 3.
-When feasible, ODHS will provide the training established in sub-section 1 prior to temporary lodging. - 4.
-Each child will be assigned a binder with notes and needed information that will be provided to the staff assigned to temporary lodging with a child as available.
-Management will make a reasonable effort to ensure available information is provided. - 5.
-Employees and management will work together to determine appropriate temporary schedule modifications, including protected time, as needed when temporary lodging is assigned during the workweek.
+The protocol and training will address topics such as medications, meals, breaks, supplies, equipment, blood-borne pathogens and other hazardous materials, emergency situations, on-call support, communication with outside parties, liability, support hotline, how assignments are made, volunteer pools, best practices, etc. This Agreement does not apply when employees stay overnight with a child due to being in travel status for purposes of placement or visitation, or medical quarantine.